Kashu7100/Recreation-of-Nature/swarm/README.md

 ### swarm formation

-In the following simulation of swarm formation , we can see the process of agents, which were initially at random points in space, forming a swarm.
+In the following simulation of swarm formation, we can see the process of agents, which were initially at random points in space, forming a swarm.

 [[full video]](https://youtu.be/91VI1aa79-o)      [[source]](/swarm/examples/swarm_formation.py)